rdash99/propagator.py/README.md

+## Fork Notes
+- Depends on greenlet (pip install greenlet)
+- Some depedancies were broken in the original fork, updated import statements

 propagator.py
 =============

-## Fork Notes
--Depends on greenlet (pip install greenlet)
--Some depedances were broken in the original fork, updated import statements

 #Propagator.py